epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

 <img src="img/6.png" width="500">

-### Back to VESPA portal
+### To go further
-* You can try other Martian year scenarios and check if they fit better
+* From the yellow datalink dialogue, you can try other Martian year scenarios and check if they fit better
-* in TOPCAT you can try other temperature profiles from the same SPICAM file (retrieved assumming other T at the top of the atmosphere)
+* In TOPCAT you can try other temperature profiles from the same SPICAM file (retrieved assumming other T at the top of the atmosphere)

 ## References